OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ip.addr == 192.168.1.1 && http
 ```

-### Allow application installation on a non-iPad device
+### Allow application installation on an non-iPad device

-Sometimes an application can require to be used on a iPad device.
-If you only have iPhone or iPod touch devices then you can force the application to accept to be installed and used on these kinds of devices by changing the value of the property **UIDeviceFamily** to the value **1** in the **Info.plist** file.
+Sometimes an application can require to be used on an iPad device.
+If you only have iPhone or iPod touch devices then you can force the application to accept to be installed and used on these kinds of devices.
+You can do this by changing the value of the property **UIDeviceFamily** to the value **1** in the **Info.plist** file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>